ayayayase/wdprojrubidiumhutallapuga/README.md

 <https://glitch.com/edit/#!/dresstest>

-- Save and display user's input in different texts (name): document.getElementById
-- For buttons and their response: different functions for each button
+- Save and display user's input in different texts (name): document.getElementById , extra lines to prevent them from typing inappropriate words- For buttons and their response: different functions for each button

-- For changing the elements in the dress up game itself: setAttribute
+- For the custom input option: Input boxes, extra lines to prevent user from typing inappropriate words- For changing the elements in the dress up game itself: sdocument.querySelector, etAttribute
+, if else statements
+-In general, the entire website can be built with topics already discussed in class in the previous quarters.
+The only new thing that has not yet been discussed is the document.querySelection that will retrieve the setAttribute function